melowntech/workshop/introduction.rst

 Mapproxy and visualizing them using WebGL in the window of web browser.
 It also provides API, to help users create their own applications.

+The C++ :ref:`vts-browser-cpp` client is working the same way and consumes the same configuration file.
+It's rendering 3D scene using OpenGL library.
+The :ref:`vts-browser-cpp` is meant as *library*, but there are two sample applications included ``vts-browser-qt`` and ``vts-browser-glfw``, which are build by default.

 ==============================
 Getting data for this tutorial
 ==============================